ImageMagick/Usage-Markdown/thumbnails/index.md

 You could even define multiple 'mask' images, to define the different 'windows' of the 'overlaid' border image.
 You can also add optional highlights and shadows, rather than hard coding them into a single overlay framing image.

-Now for a important caveat.
+Now for an important caveat.
 The edges of the masking image **must not** coincide with the edges of the overlay image.

 If they match up, you will not get the correct handling of colors along the coinciding edges, or generate other weird 'halo' effects.